hyperledger/besu-docs/docs/public-networks/get-started/connect/testnet.md

 You can modify the option values and add other [command line options](../../reference/cli/options.md) as needed.

+Ensure Besu is fully synced before submitting your staking deposit in the next step.
+This can take several days.

 ### 3. Generate validator keys and stake ETH

 If you're running a beacon node only, skip to the next step.